michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-20-string-merging-pstr.markdown

 The compiler makes it a *weak symbol*, presumably because the linker may be faced with several instances of it stemming from multiple translation units, and the linker doesn't seem to like doing string merging on weak symbols even if they point to read-only memory.

+That's how I explained it to myself, anyway.
-I must admit that this explanation is conjecture, but I tested my idea by experimentally including `-fno-weak` in the `avr-g++` command line, which prevents the compiler from emitting weak symbols.
+I tested that idea by experimentally including `-fno-weak` in the `avr-g++` command line, which prevents the compiler from emitting weak symbols.
 (That switch is documented as ["only for testing"](http://gcc.gnu.org/onlinedocs/gcc/C_002b_002b-Dialect-Options.html#C_002b_002b-Dialect-Options) and noted to create "inferior code".)
 When I ran the compiler with it, I got loads and loads of curiously apologetic warnings telling me that the switch was making the semantics all wrong and that I'd "wind up with multiple copies" of all my `__c` variables.